 Many Jews of the Lord’s time and since have come to faith in Him and had their sins forgiven.
 A significant number of Pharisees were included among them.
 It’s only those who knowingly blasphemed the Holy Spirit by attributing His miraculous work to Satan who were eternally condemned.
 All others have their lifetime on Earth to decide whether to accept the Lord’s death as payment for their sins and be saved, just like the Gentiles.

-By the way, since Church age believers have the Holy Spirit sealed within us, it’s impossible for us to commit this sin.
-And unlike the Pharisees, most unbelievers are not knowledgeable enough to consciously do this either.
+By the way, since Church age believers have the Holy Spirit sealed within us, it’s impossible for us to commit this sin, consciously or unconsciously.
+For example, some Corinthians accused other believers of cursing Jesus while speaking in tongues, but Paul in effect told them it was impossible because of the Holy Spirit’s presence within them.
+(1 Cor.
+12:3) The same would hold true for us.
 For our age the unforgivable sin is to reject the pardon Jesus purchased for us with His life.
 Doing so puts us outside of God’s forgiveness because the death of His Son is the only remedy He has provided for our sin problem.